Pattern formation: Biology

 Biological patterns such as animal markings, the segmentation of animals, and phyllotaxis are formed in different ways.
+Phyllotaxis is the regular arrangement of leaves, flowers or seeds around a plant stem often forming spiral patterns found in many plants such as sunflowers, pinecones etc.

 In developmental biology, pattern formation describes the mechanism by which initially equivalent cells in a developing tissue in an embryo assume complex forms and functions.
 Embryogenesis, such as of the fruit fly Drosophila, involves coordinated control of cell fates.
 Pattern formation is genetically controlled, and often involves each cell in a field sensing and responding to its position along a morphogen gradient, followed by short-distance cell-to-cell communication through cell-signaling pathways to refine the initial pattern.
 In this context, a field of cells is the group of cells whose fates are affected by responding to the same set of positional information cues.
 This conceptual model was first described as the French flag model in the 1960s.
 More generally, the morphology of organisms is patterned by the mechanisms of evolutionary developmental biology, such as changing the timing and positioning of specific developmental events in the embryo.

 Possible mechanisms of pattern formation in biological systems include the classical reaction–diffusion model proposed by Alan Turing and the more-recently-found elastic instability mechanism which is thought to be responsible for the fold patterns on the cerebral cortex of higher animals, among other things.
 Cellular automata and neural network models have both been proposed to explain the patterns on some marine mollusc shells such as those of the genus Conus.